nineworldsbooks/nineworldsbooks.github.io/_posts/2013-07-04-the-defiled.md

 <img src="https://dl.dropboxusercontent.com/u/11252267/Images/UO/ProjectBrains/DefiledAnnouncement/1.PNG">

 As undead minions, the defiled can pass peacefully among other undead minions such as zombies and ghosts.
+They do not tire, or feel pain, but for reasons not entirely clear, they are highly susceptible to silver.

 ### The Defiled Shrine